fix8mt/uri/README.md

 ## iii.
 Integrating uri in your project with cmake FetchContent
 You can use cmake [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) to integrate uri with your project.
-If your project was called `myproj` with once sourcefile `myproj.cpp`:
+If your project was called `myproj` with the sourcefile `myproj.cpp` then...
 ```cmake
 project(myproj)
 add_executable (myproj myproj.cpp)